simbody/simbody/CONTRIBUTING.md

 #### Keep line width to 80 characters
 Line widths should be no longer than **80** characters.
 The reason for this is that it permits multiple files to be laid out side-by-side during editing, which is *really* useful.
 At 80 characters you can get three windows on a modest-sized monitor, using a font that is readable even by adults.

-It is best to use guidelines while editing so that you can see where the 80 character limit is.
+It is best to use a “guideline” (a vertical line that marks column 80 while you edit) so that you can see where the limit is.
 If you are using Visual Studio, there is a very nice Editor Guidelines Extension available [here](https://visualstudiogallery.msdn.microsoft.com/da227a0b-0e31-4a11-8f6b-3a149cf2e459).
 If you don't have built-in guidelines available, note that the last line of the copyright block at the top of every Simbody source file is 80 characters wide.

 Please don't interpret this to mean we like short lines.
 On the contrary it is nice to see as much code as reasonably possible on the screen at once, so don't stretch out your code vertically unnecessarily; and don't waste horizontal space where it doesn't help readability.
 Long comment blocks in particular should have lines as wide as possible.
 Just don't go over 80.